Books Read in 2019

-(Read through Kindle Unlimited) A very short yet packed ebook about how to get started with investing, and why you should begin now.
+(Read through Kindle Unlimited) A concise yet packed ebook about how to get started with investing, and why you should begin now.

-(Read through Kindle Unlimited) I am not a full-time work outside the home mom nor am I a mom of little ones but I loved Jessica’s first book so much I just had to read her second –and even though I am not her target audience I still enjoyed the message of this book and gained a few reminders of how important self-care is.
+(Read through Kindle Unlimited) I am not a full-time work outside the home mom, nor am I a mom of little ones.
+Still, I loved Jessica’s first book so much I just had to read her second –and even though I am not her target audience, I still enjoyed the message of this book and gained a few reminders of how important self-care is.

 (Listened to through the Hoopla app) This was a recording full of stuff I needed to hear at the exact moment I needed to hear them.
 Awesome listen.
 Although I don’t see eye to eye with Brene Brown in everything, she sure does know here stuff when it comes to facing hard emotions.